Sugandhi13/amritsar-tourism/README.md

 borwsers but have issues with alignments on other media devices.

 I will try to improve further on this in coming days and considering it as a challenge to handle.

+**UPDATE**

+I'm resubmitting this project due to the above unfixed bugs.
+Now I've learn't a bit more and have a bit better understanding than before when
+I initially started working on this project.
+I've put my best efforts and used new methods and coding techniques I've learned in last few months in code insititute.

+After redevelopment I faced following warning on index.html and attractions.html page.
+The warning states to avoide using h1 tag multiple times on a webpage as its only for top-level headings.
+I've fixed this by using h2 or h3 tags and managing the font-size from css to make my text look as I expected it should be without having this waring in W3C validator.

+Hence, I don't have any known bug as per my understanding left in this project.

 ![Warning-in-coding](assets/readme_images/warningonindexpage.jpg)